Jet Schemes, Newton Polygons and Continued Fractions: Introduction

-\begin{itemize} \item In section \ref{sec:jets}, we define the jet schemes and arc spaces of a variety over an algebraically closed field $k$.
-The arc spaces, will in fact, be used in computing the irreducible components of the jet schemes (over the origin) of a Newton non-degenerate plane curve singularity. \item In section \ref{stair}, we will describe a staircase algorithm that will determine the irreducible components of these jet schemes. \item Sections \ref{sec : newton-br} and \ref{sec:newton} are dedicated to defining newton non-degenerate branches and curves in the plane $\mathbf{C}^2$. \item In section \ref{sec:crucial}, we prove the results that will be used as lemmas in proving the main theorems in section \ref{sec:theorem}. \item Finally, in section \ref{sec:sum}, we compute an invariant: the generating series associated to the jet schemes over the origin of a Newton non-degenerate plane curve singularity and show it is rational and determine its "poles". \end{itemize}
+\begin{itemize} \item In Section \ref{sec:jets}, we define the jet schemes and arc spaces of a variety over an algebraically closed field $k$.
+The arc spaces, will in fact, be used in computing the irreducible components of the jet schemes (over the origin) of a Newton non-degenerate plane curve singularity. \item In Section \ref{stair}, we will describe a staircase algorithm that will determine the irreducible components of these jet schemes. \item Sections \ref{sec : newton-br} and \ref{sec:newton} are dedicated to defining Newton non-degenerate branches and curves in the plane $\mathbf{C}^2$. \item In Section \ref{sec:crucial}, we prove some auxiliary results that will be used in showing the main theorems in Section \ref{sec:theorem}. \item Finally, in Section \ref{sec:sum}, we compute the following invariant: the generating series associated to the jet schemes over the origin of a Newton non-degenerate plane curve singularity.
+Then, we show that it is rational and we determine its "poles" as well. \end{itemize}